-At the same time I find myself to be something of a devotee of an approach called Acceptance and Commitment Therapy.
+Particularly I'm keen on an approach called Acceptance and Commitment Therapy.
 I’m sold on its core ideas: of the transformative potential of acceptance and of committed action, and I will have lots of thoughts on how these ideas can apply in your life.

 I also believe there is something very powerful about being able to know and accommodate our ‘dark sides’, what Carl Jung might have called the Shadow: those parts of us that we feel are shameful, unacceptable, and that we have to work so hard to conceal.
 It can be tremendously liberating to share our darker sides in therapy – to have these accepted and understood, perhaps even embraced, within the context of the whole of who we are – and as your therapist I want you to feel safe enough to be able to share your darker sides with me.